father of the bride speech guide

 3. You are the first one up.
 If you start with a 20 minute epic, you’ve just made the groom and the best man’s job, much harder to land.
 By the time the best man gets up and hour could have passed since you started, and this needs to be avoided at all costs.

-Unlike the Best Man, fathers of the bride have a little more scope to have a bit of fun here, trading off the fact that fathers and potential suitors often have a fairly tricky relationship.
+Unlike the Best Man, there is scope to have a little fun here, trading off the fact that fathers and potential suitors often have a fairly tricky relationship.
 Obviously, you’re not going into granular detail, and avoiding any significant relationships.
 This is just a bit of fun, if it works for your situation.

 1. If there were any particularly colourful characters, you can allude to them, but never by name, and suggest what a narrow escape it’s been that she’s not marrying the juggler acrobat with a thing about processed meat.